 While different natural hair textures may not experience shrinkage as much, you can either choose it embrace it or try out curl-stretching natural hairstyles.
 Our favourite?
 Twist outs, flat twist hairstyles or cornrows.

-If you have Type 4C hair, then your strands are likely to be coarse with lots and lots of Z-shaped strands that are densely packed together, which can make it hard to tell what curl pattern it is.
+f you have Type 4C hair, then your strands are likely to have lots of Z-shaped strands that are densely packed together, which can make it hard to tell what curl pattern it is.

 Due to the density of these tight curls, your hair is extremely prone to dryness and damage.
 Now there’s no need to panic, because following the LOC, LOCO or LCO method (which stand for liquid, oil and cream) will help strengthen your mane and give it the nourishment it needs.